 Because the post-capture histogram is more reliable than the pre-capture histogram, when there’s little margin for error, I verify my exposure by checking the post-capture histogram.
 Here’s where the RGB (red, green, blue) histogram becomes important.
 While the luminosity (white) histogram gives you the detail you captured, it doesn’t tell you if you lost color.
 Washed out color is always a risk when you push the histogram all the way to the right, so it’s best to check the post-capture RGB histogram to ensure that none of the image’s color channels are clipped.

 An often overlooked aspect of mastering in-camera metering is simply learning how your camera reports exposure.
-Not only does every camera interpret and display its exposure information differently, the histogram returned is based on the jpeg, so raw shooters always have more information than their camera reports—it’s important to know how much more.
-With my Sony a7R bodies, I know I’m usually safe pushing my histogram’s exposure graph up to a full stop beyond the left or right (highlights and shadows) boundary—I have no problem using every available photon.
+Not only does every camera interpret and display its exposure information differently, the histogram returned is based on a jpeg, so raw shooters always have more information than their camera reports—it’s important to know how much more.
+With my Sony a7R-series bodies, I know I’m usually safe pushing my histogram’s exposure graph up to a full stop beyond the left or right (highlights and shadows) boundary—I have no problem using every available photon.

 A few years ago I was photographing a sunrise at Trillium Lake, beneath Mt.
 Hood and just south of the Columbia River Gorge.
 Finding the open sky on Mt.
 Hood’s east side much brighter than the lake and (especially) trees, after composing and focusing, I cranked my shutter speed until the zebras appeared (they usually show up before the histogram reaches the right side), then clicked more deliberately until the histogram hit the right side.